Gui-Sitton/Zuber/README.md

 Working with a database, I analyzed data from competitors and tested a hypothesis about the impact of weather on trip frequency.

+*The SQL part was made in the tripleten plataform, but the tasks and codes are in the SQL code parte in the files*

 **Data description (SQL)**

 A database with information on cab rides in Chicago: